 Kitty should receive several visits each day for play, grooming or just getting acquainted.
 This will help your new arrival become familiar with the sounds and scents of her new home without your having to look for her all over the home.
 When kitty has adjusted after a few days, you can let her out to explore, but make sure she/he has access to her original “safe” room in case things get too scary.

 In your adoption packet there is information regarding treatments your cat or kitten received while at FVHA (if needed).
-She/he was de-wormed at least once but because there are intestinal parasites that may not have been removed by the de-worming, we encourage you to take a stool sample to your veterinarian as soon as possible to make sure she/he doesn’t have any other parasites.
-Other cats and kittens in the household should not share litter boxes until de-worming is complete, since this is a primary way they can be passed from cat to cat.
+Your kitten will have been de-wormed at least once.
+This general dewormer does not treat all intestinal parasites and encourage you to take a stool sample to your veterinarian as soon as possible to make sure they don’t have any other parasites.
+Other cats and kittens in the household should not share litter boxes until de-worming is complete, since this is a primary way, they can be passed from cat to cat.

-Your cat had a Feline Leukemia screening test performed at FVHA and she/he tested negative.
 Your kitten has received at least one Feline Distemper combination vaccine.
 Please refer to your folder for the date(s) of vaccination.
-The vaccine protects your kitten from several airborne cat diseases.
+The vaccine protects your kitten from several cat diseases.
 Your vet will tell you when and if booster vaccinations are needed.
+Depending on the age of your kitten, it may or may not be vaccinated for rabies.
 Rabies is a disease that is 100% fatal in animals, and a vaccination is generally required by law.
 We recommend having your vet vaccinate your cat against this deadly disease.
 Humans can also get rabies from infected animals, and it is almost always fatal in humans as well.

-Upper respiratory infections (URIs) or “kitty colds” are common in shelter cats and are often brought on by stress (i.e. entering a shelter, going to their new forever homes).
-Sometimes they take a few days to incubate and you may notice some of the following symptoms once kitty is in his/her new home:
+Upper respiratory infections (URIs) or “kitty colds” are common in shelter cats and are often brought on by stress (i.e., entering a shelter, going to their new forever homes).
+Sometimes they take a few days to incubate and you may notice some of the following symptoms once kitty is in their new home:

 - watery or goopy eyes